martes, 18 de septiembre de 2001

 si quererte aún o vengarme de ti.

-some worked, many others dreamed
+some labored, many others dreamed,

-About those giants once I longed
+Upon those giants I once longed

-that extended to you with happy illusion
+which I extended to you with joyful illusion,

-A sad question rumbles in my mind:
+a sad question echoes in my mind: